minio/directpv/docs/cli.md

 (0/12) Drives available
 ```

  - Check if drives have been added to DirectCSI.
-Atleast 1 drive should be available
+Atleast 1 drive should be available for volumes to be provisioned

 ```sh
 $ kubectl direct-csi drives list